|

 unanimously hailed magnum opus is still graced with a fragile beauty,

-but after over 50 years as a cinema classic, it feels like exactly that;
+but after over 50 years as a cinema classic, it feels like exactly that:

 an old classic.
-Unlike A
+Unlike À

-bout de souffle, Jean-Luc Godard's masterpiece from the
+bout de souffle, Jean-Luc Godard's masterpiece from 1960 (co-written by Truffaut, incidentally), Les quatre cents

 told story about a mild juvenile delinquent, his struggling parents, and